Skip to content

 Details of the facade of Notre-dame de Strasbourg

-The church suffered from 4 major fires through its history yet kept its essentially Romanesque style.
-Works on the church were often interrupted due to wars and political crises.
+The church suffered from four significant fires throughout its history yet kept its essentially Romanesque style.
+However, wars and political crises often interrupted the church.

 Construction of a new and more beautiful cathedral began in 1200 with additions of Gothic elements, following the style that appeared in northern France in the 12th century.

 Rayonant additions to the cathedral were made between 1277 and 1439.
-The construction plan was inspired in part by French cathedrals, particularly the Basilica of Saint-Urbain of Troyes.
-An installation of the rose window took place with 12 statues of the apostles above it.
+The construction plan was partly inspired by French cathedrals, notably the Basilica of Saint-Urbain of Troyes.
+An installation of the rose window took Place with 12 statues of the apostles above it.

-Like the city of Strasbourg, the Strasbourg Cathedral has German and French influences, all the while keeping its Romanesque features.
+Like the city of Strasbourg, the Strasboural has German and French influences while keeping its Romanesque features.

-In 1915, a large scale project was launched to replace the entire foundation of the cathedral with concrete after architect Johann Knauth discovered cracks on the first pillar of the norther side of the nave.
-The project was completed in 1926 after the end of the First World War.
+In 1915, architect Johann Knuth discovered cracks on the first pillar of the northern side of the nave.
+This led to a large-scale project to replace the cathedral’s entire foundation with concrete, which was completed in 1926, after the end of the First World War.

-Air raids destroyed parts of the cathedral during the Second World War and restoration works were only finished in the early 1990s.
-Restoration works on the tower were finished in 2006 and another restoration campaign started in 2014 on the south transept.
+Air raids destroyed parts of the cathedral during the Second World War, and restoration work was only finished in the early 1990s.
+Restoration work on the tower was completed in 2006, and another restoration campaign started in 2014 on the south transept.

-Some of the original and delicate works of sculpture and art from the cathedral were moved to The Musée de l’Œuvre Notre-Dame or the Museum of the Work of Notre-Dame to protect them from environmental damage.
+Some of the cathedral’s origins of sculpture and art were moved to the Musée de l’Œuvre Notre-Dame or the Museum of the Work of Notre-Dame to protect them from environmental damage.

-These include some of the original statues from the portals from the 13th century, the earliest plans of the cathedral as well as paintings and tapestries.
-Other works and objects from the cathedral, such as the mechanism of the original astronomical clock, can be found in the Musée des arts décoratifs de Strasbourg.
+These include some of the original statues from the portals from the 13th century, the earliest plans of the cathedral, paintings, and tapestries.
+Other works and objects from the cathedral, such as the mechanism of the original astronomical clock, can be found in the Musée des Arts décoratifs de Strasbourg.

 1. Église Saint-Étienne (Saint Stephan’s Church):

-This church is located at the Saint-Étienne Catholic College in Strasbourg and serves as the college’s chapel.
-A Roman fort once occupied the position of the current church, and a church replaced it in 717 and was rebuilt in 1220 in Romanesque-Gothic style.
+This church is located at the Saint-Étienne Catholic College in Strasbourg and serves as the current church’s position occupied the position of the current church.
+A church replaced it in 717 and was rebuilt in 1220 in Romanesque-Gothic style.

-After the French Revolution, the building was used as a warehouse then as a theater.
-In 1802, the church was deprived of its tower and in 1805 it was transformed into a theater.
+After the French Revoland Union, the building was used as a warehouse and a theatre.
+1802, the church was deprived of its tower, and in 1805, it was transformed into a theatre.

-During the Second World War, the building suffered great damage from the bombing and restoration works were carried out over time.
-Restorations took place in 1956 and 1961.
-The church was classified as a historical monument in 1962.
+During the Second World War, the building suffered significant damage from bombing, and restoration works were carried out over time.
+Restorations took Place in 1956 and 1961.
+In 1962, the church was classified as a historical monument.

-The college, on the other hand, started work in 1861 as a little seminary to teach future priests as well as lay students.
+On the other hand, the college started work in 1861 and seminary to teach future priests and lay students.
 Since the church is part of a school, public access is limited and is only possible on special occasions such as European Heritage Days.

 5. Église Saint-Thomas (Saint Thomas Church):

-The church is built on the site of a former worship place under the patronage of Thomas the Apostle from the 6th century.
-In the 9th century a church with an adjoining school were built and burned down in 1007 and in 1144.
+The church is built on the site of a former worship place under the patronage of Thomas the Apos, who lived there from the 6th century onwards.
+In the 9th century, a church with an adjoining scaffold was built, and it burned down in 1007 and 1144.

-From both art historical and architectural viewpoints, this church is one of the most important church buildings in Strasbourg.
-The oldest part of the church is the small lower church that’s used as a burial crypt, it comes from the remains of a Columbian church from the 7th century.
+From art, historical, and architectural viewpoints, this church is one of Strasbourg’s most important buildings.
+The oldest part of the church is the small, lower church used as a burial crypt; it comes from the remains of The church’s various parts from the 7th century.

-Different parts of the church date back to different eras.
-The Gothic main building dates back to the 14th century.
-The church fell into decay between 1897 and 1901 and was picked up in neo-Gothic style by architect Carl Schäfer.
+Different parts of the church date back to other eras.
+The building dates back to the Gothic period between 1897 and 1901.
+It was restored to decay between 1897 and 1901 and redesigned in neo-Gothic style by architect Carl Schäfer.

 7. Église Saint-Guillaume (Saint William’s Church):

-This church on the banks of the Ill River has an interesting looking exterior that represent both Gothic and Baroque styles.
-Construction of the monastery was undertaken by the Knight Henri de Müllenheim who wanted to build one for the Hermits of Saint William; an order of mendicant monks.
+This church on the banks of the Ill River has an exciting exterior that represents both Gothic and Baroque styles.
+The monastery was constructed by Knight Henri de Müllenheim, who wanted to build one for the Hermits of Saint William, an order of mendicant monks.

 The building was consecrated in 1301 and finished in 1307.
 The church is the only remnant of this group of monks with its early Renaissance stained glass and furniture.